dorhelium/dorhelium.github.io/index.md

 # [NeurIPS Reproducibility Challenge 2019](https://github.com/dorhelium/NeurIPS)
 <img src="images/neurIPS.png?raw=true"/>

 > This project is submitted to [Reproducibility Challenge @ NeurIPS 2019](https://reproducibility-challenge.github.io/neurips2019/).
 Reproducibility Challenge @ NeurIPS 2019 is the most recent edition of the reproducibility challenge for members of the machine learning community to dive deep into cutting-edge research by aiming to re-implement parts of a paper.
-This project is based on the paper [Learning Imbalanced Datasets with Label-Distribution-Aware Margin Loss](https://arxiv.org/abs/1906.07413) with the focus on algorithm re-implementation and baseline improvement.
+This project is based on the paper [Learning Imbalanced Datasets with Label-Distribution-Aware Margin Loss](https://arxiv.org/abs/1906.07413) with the focus of algorithm re-implementation and baseline improvement.
 A general scheme for baseline improvement with learning rate step decay and triangular policy is proposed in this project.

 <br>